bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Interior.md

 ^table-OclVaultInteriorFirstLook

 ## Oracle: Interior Feature
-This oracle can be used to replace the one provided on [[OCL_Vault-Interior#Oracle Precursor Vault Interior Feature|Precursor Vault Interior Feature Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Interior#Oracle Precursor Vault Interior Feature|Precursor Vault Interior Feature Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > To flesh out this Precursor Vault, choose or roll on an aspect observed from the interior. ^guidance-OclVaultInteriorFeature